asadali2468/copilot-preferred-model/README.md

 1. Install dependencies (if any are added in the future)
 2. Make your changes to the source code
 3. Reload the extension in Chrome's extension manager
-4. Test your changes with GitHub Copilot
+4. Test your changes with Microsoft Copilot

 ## Contributing